Save a fortune with your own ‘bistro’ mixes

-Mine’s the Speedy Leaves Box, which consists of a crate tray (53cm x 36cm x 9cm), an inner liner and four packets of seeds – Salad Californian Mix, Salad Italian Mix, Salad Oriental Mix and Cos Lettuce Dixter.
+My Speedy Leaves Box, (a crate tray 53cm x 36cm x 9cm) came with an inner liner and four packets of seeds – Salad Californian Mix, Salad Italian Mix, Salad Oriental Mix and Cos Lettuce Dixter.

 Potted guide: salad leaves